upendrabhattarai/Earwig_genome_project/Denovo_repeat_library/LTRharvest&LTRdigest.md

-# 1. Denovo repeat library
+# 1. Repeat library preparation
 ## ii.
 LTRharvest & LTRdigest
 We need to install GenomeTools first [See](http://genometools.org/) Finds LTR retrotransposons in the genome